yuhaozhang7/DynamicGaussianReconstruction/README.md

 - use_depth : if used, the depth predictor will be used
 - num_views : number of context views of he Multi-view Transformer, must be the same with the one used in training, REQUIRED
-- path_model : path to the model that will be used for evaluation, REQUIRED
+- path_model : path to the model (multi-view transformer + MLP, can be found in the model_saves folder after training) that will be used for evaluation, REQUIRED